-So you want to be a future Blue Devil?
-Well, you’ve come to the right place.
-In this article I’ll be explaining the ACT scores earned by students accepted to Duke, and how you can improve your odds overall.
+If you want to be a Blue Devil, you’ve come to the right place.
+In this post, we’ll take a look at Duke ACT scores, admissions, and how you can up your odds of acceptance at this selective university overall.

-Just started considering Duke University as your home for the next four years?
-Well, Duke is located in Durham, North Carolina.
-Its history going back to 1838, Duke currently offers fifty majors and fifty-two minors to its undergraduate class.
+Just started thinking about making Duke University your home for the next four years?
+Here are the basics: Duke is located in Durham, North Carolina.
+Its history goes back to 1838.
+Today, Duke currently offers fifty majors and fifty-two minors to its undergraduate class.
 And what a class it is!
 For the Class of 2019, only 11.4% of applicants were accepted.

-- For Duke’s Arts and Sciences program, the middle 50% of ACT scores for accepted students was 31-34.
+- For Duke’s Arts and Sciences program, the middle 50% of accepted students scored between 31 and 34 on the ACT.

-- For Duke’s Engineering program, the middle 50% of ACT scores for accepted students was 33-35.
+- For Duke’s Engineering program, the middle 50% of accepted students scored between 33 and 35 on teh ACT.

-That’s not to say that students with lower ACT scores aren’t accepted.
+If those sky-high numbers have you discouraged, take heart: those numbers don’t mean that students with lower ACT scores aren’t accepted.
 Duke, like other selective schools, considers the ‘whole student’ in its admissions process.
-Even so, a high ACT score is something you can’t afford to lack if Duke is your first choice.
+Even so, getting a high ACT score will definitely give you a leg up in the admissions process if Duke is your first choice.

 Upping Your ACT Game

-If your composite score rests somewhere below a 31, make that (and not perfection) your goal.
-Focus on the two tests in the ACT where you made your lowest scores.
+If your composite score is currently below 31, make that number (and not perfection) your goal.
+Focus on the two tests from your last ACT (or ACT practice exam) in which you scored the lowest.
 Doing this, rather than trying to improve on all four tests, will be a better use of your study time.

 Shining in Other Areas

-No one’s perfect, and as we can infer from Duke’s admissions statistics, even perfect students don’t always get into Duke.
-Let’s make the best of an imperfect situation, shall we?
+No one’s perfect.
+So let’s make the best of an imperfect situation, shall we?

-You may not be able to go back in time and change your grades from freshman year, but there are two things you do have control over: letters of recommendation and admissions essays.
+You may not be able to go back in time and change your grades from freshman year, but there are two things you do currently have control over: letters of recommendation and admissions essays.
 For the former, pick a teacher that knows you well and write them a note explaining why you think you’d be great at Duke.
-Buttering him/her up with compliments doesn’t hurt, either.
-Also, don’t forget a stamped envelopes if your teacher wants to send their letter the old fashioned way.
+Also, don’t forget a stamped envelopes if your teacher wants to send their letter the old-fashioned way (though fewer and fewer schools accept actual letters these days!).
 Trust me, you don’t want to make Mrs. Jones shell out 49 cents for postage.

 As for admissions essays, this is your only real chance to introduce yourself, so use it wisely.
-Have a friend/parent/teacher/anyone who’s better at writing than you give it a once over before you send it in.
-It’s that important.
+Have a friend/parent/teacher give it a once over before you send it in.